ansys/scade-design-rules/doc/source/rules/structure/maximum_diagrams_per_element.rst

 .. start_description

 Maximum diagrams defining an operator, a state, or an action.
-Parameter: maximum value: e.g.: '7'
+Parameter: maximum value (e.g.: '7')

 .. end_description